ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 <details>
 <summary>Figuring out what Chip you have</summary>

-1. On the top left of your screen, there will be an Apple logo in the menu bar.
-Click on that, and click on `About This Mac` in the drop-down menu.
+1. On the top left of your screen, there is an Apple logo in the menu bar.
+Click on that, and click `About This Mac` in the drop-down menu.

 <p align="center">
 <img title="About This Mac" alt="About This Mac" src="images/anaconda/aboutThisMac.png" width = "400" height = auto>